kwilteam/kwil-js/README.md

 // instead of a provider, nodeJS requires a wallet const wallet = new ethers.Wallet("my_ethereum_private_key")

-// create a new Kwil web client const kwil = new kwiljs.NodeKwil({
+// create a new Kwil web api_client const kwil = new kwiljs.NodeKwil({
     kwilProvider: "kwil_provider_endpoint",
 });